realalienzjc/Getting.and.cleaning.data_course.project.2/Codebook.md

 - Total 2 data files are generated after executing run_analysis.R.

-- Each observation is in a seperate row, data is separated by comma.
+- Each observation is in a seperate row, data is separated by "(whitespace)".

 #### 1. data/meansurements.mean.std.with.subject.activity.csv